Award Winning Engineering

 Errors and Omissions Insurance

-I do not carry errors and omissions professional liability insurance, haven't for twenty years.
+I do not carry errors and omissions professional liability insurance, haven't for over twenty years.
 If that is a requirement for your project, I will not be able to help you.

 Deliverables I Provide

 Typically I provide 24x36 (D-size) pdf versions of signed and sealed structural plans called S sheets.
 I email these to the client and architectural designer.
 These should be included with the final architectural plan set prior to submittal for building permit.

 As many paper copies may be made from these as needed.
 Any print shop with a large-format printer (Bayshore Office Supply in Anacortes) can produce paper copies.